 When a child is missing from education, Monkfield Park follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
-Monkfield Park will inform the Education Welfare Officer and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.
+Monkfield Park will inform Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.